julianbherman/MallocBugTracker/README.md

     make test
     ./test
   ```
-  - NOTE: *tests do not have DEBUG mode*
+  - NOTE: *test does not have DEBUG mode*

   ### Library Properties and Corresponding Testing Methods
   1. malloc() ONLY reserves unallocated memory: it does NOT interfere with memory that has already been allocated.